 - Mike’s Bikes: Mike’s Bike Tours is known for their insider tours of Amsterdam, presented in a social, laid-back style.
 Their bike tours already include bicycle rental.

 - Rent a Bike Damstraat: Offers a wide selection of bicycles.
 Be sure to print their 10% discount ticket!

-- Velox: Vintage folding bicycles.
+- Rent a vintage folding bicycle from Crew22.
 Definitely one of the most unique bike rentals in Amsterdam!
 They offer great tours of Noord as well.